Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Overview

-This lab outlines the process, to compile a Docker-based ASP.NET Core web application and deploy it to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using **Azure DevOps**.

 [**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"} is the quickest way to use Kubernetes on Azure.
 AKS provides capabilities to deploy and manage Docker containers using Kubernetes.
 With AKS, customers automatically get the benefits of the open source Kubernetes without the complexity and the operational overhead.
 Azure DevOps helps in creating Docker images for faster deployments and reliability using the continuous build option.

 One of the biggest advantage to use AKS is that instead of creating resources in cloud you can create resources and infrastructure inside Azure Kubernetes Cluster through Deployments and Services manifest files.

+### Lab Scenario

-In this lab, the **mhc-aks.yaml** manifest file consists of definitions to spin up Deployments and Services such as **Load Balancer** in the front and **Redis Cache** in the backend.
-Our application will be running in the mhc-front pod along with the Load Balancer.
+This lab uses a Docker-based ASP.NET Core web application - **MyHealthClinic** and is deployed to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using **Azure DevOps**.There is a  **mhc-aks.yaml** manifest file which consists of definitions to spin up Deployments and Services such as **Load Balancer** in the front and **Redis Cache** in the backend.
+The MHC application will be running in the mhc-front pod along with the Load Balancer.

 If you are new to Kubernetes, [click here](documentation/readme.md){:target="_blank"} for description of terminology used in this lab.

 ### What's covered in this lab

-In this lab, the following tasks will be performed:
+The following tasks will be performed:

 * Create an Azure Container Registry (ACR), AKS and Azure SQL server

-* Provision the Azure DevOps Team Project with a .NET Core application using the [Azure DevOps Demo Generator](https://azure devopsdemogenerator.azurewebsites.net/?Name=aks&templateId=77372){:target="_blank"} tool
+* Provision the Azure DevOps Team Project with a .NET Core application using the Azure DevOps Demo Generator tool.

 * Configure application and database deployment, using Continuous Deployment (CD) in the Azure DevOps

 * Initiate the build to automatically deploy the application

-## Pre-requisites for the lab
+## Before you begin

 1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.